31. Glossary

 - Settings

 sublime.Sheetclass displays and manages contents shown within a tab.
-There are three types of Sheets in Sublime Text 4:- shipped Package
+There are three types of Sheets in Sublime Text 4:text sheet (contains a View enabling user to view/edit a Buffer)

 A Package that is provided by Sublime Text on every installation.
 Shipped Packages can be “visible” as files in